Cypriot First Division (women)

-2018–19 teams

-2019–20 teams

-The season will start at 15 September 2019.

 Current format

 Each club plays the other sides twice, for a total of 18 games for each club.
-In the second round the teams ranked 1-5 play off for the title and teams finishing 6-10 play each other.
+In the second round the teams ranked 1st to 5th play off for the title, and teams finishing 6th to 10th play each other.
 Teams receive three points for a win and one point for a draw.
 The league champions qualify for the UEFA Women's Champions League.